bentormey/bitcoin/metcalfe.md

 Mathematics is the best tool for the job, because we _know_ that computational complexity is universal.
 If quantum computers become a reality, we have lattice cryptography and bigger keys.
 But fundamentally at no point are we relying on trust or obscurity to protect us.

+_(As an aside, structurally the argument that quantum computing invalidates Bitcoin is essentially the same as the one that says gold mining on asteroids invalidates gold.
+Both assume that future technologies will make a difficult problem trivial.)_

 The Bitcoin protocol also incentivises good behaviour by issuing rewards for securing the network.
 This encourages the network to grow in a way that maintains security and makes attacks more costly.

 Therefore any valuation model has to look at _both_ the underlying protocol and the network, it can't look at them in isolation.

+What's more, it can't _just_ be security and connectedness that make Bitcoin worth something, because Signal has both of those features.
+The decentralisation and proof-of-work are vital components too.

 ##### Energy as currency
 At bottom, everything is about energy consumption.
 Dr. Chris Dark podcast...

-##### Hard money, soft money
+##### Money and "hard money"

 The concept of "hardness" of money continues to baffle me.
 Here's a great example"

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">My theory of why hard money lowers time preference in a tweet:<br><br>The harder the money, the more likely it is to hold value for the future.
 The more you can send value to the future, the less uncertain the future becomes, the less you discount the future.</p>&mdash; Saifedean.com (@saifedean) <a href="https://twitter.com/saifedean/status/1342913179098243073?ref_src=twsrc%5Etfw">December 26, 2020</a></blockquote>